jpap19/VPC-Project-In-Production/README.md

 The implementation will be in done in 4 Steps:

-STEP 1:  Create and Configure the VPC, with subnets, route tables.
+STEP 1:  Create and Configure the VPC, with subnets, route tables, NAT gateways.

 STEP 2:  Deploy the application using Amazon EC2 Auto Scaling.